cloxnu/Omega_Gomoku_AI/README.md

 $ bash game.sh
 ```

+is enough.
 Or, you can also run:

 ```shell
 $ python configure.py